-While the content of the emails is certainly interesting, I'm especially digging the design -- the blocks of color help break up the newsletter into sections that are easy to differentiate.
+You'd hope that an email marketing testing company would have great emails ... and Litmus definitely does.
+While the content of the emails is certainly interesting, I'm especially digging the design.
+The blocks of color help break up the newsletter into sections that are easy to differentiate.

 Many marketers don't frequent Hacker News, but they should still check out this hand-picked curation of the social network's top stories of the day.

 Why?
 The newsletter is clean and minimal, but still sends a ton of really great content its subscribers' way.
 The way it distills potentially overwhelming information is by bucketing content into sections.
 The newsletter also looks very similar to the site, so for those who love the site and how it's laid out, the newsletter feels like a comforting, familiar way to consume content.

 Below the Fold is a weekly newsletter (from Acciyo) that surfaces important and interesting stories that simply aren't making headlines due to the crowded, never-ending news cycle we all experience day in and day out.

 Acciyo's editorial team handpicks great news stories that they believe deserve "front-page love" but are being beaten out by an "infinite scroll of breaking headlines" — stories that range from how investors are profiting from emergency room bills, to how one Mexican company turned prickly pear into sustainable fuel.